AnyaReese/ADS-Projects/proj3/report.md

 ### 1.1 Background

 The garden designer drew a diagram of the fence layout, as shown in Figure 1.
 Here we assume that the garden is an $n\times m$ rectangular space consists of unit squares.
 All the fences in the diagram are either horizontal or vertical, and are connected together by connectors at certain designated positions.
 When the workers carried the connectors to the corresponding positions, they found that the design drawing was gone.
-So now we are facing the situation in Figure 2: several k-way connectors are placed at some positions.
+So now we are facing the situation in Figure 2: several k-way connectors are placed at some positions.</br>
 Our job is to **restore the diagram**, that is, to recover Figure 1 from Figure 2.

 ![](https://images.ptausercontent.com/1155d685-fccf-4a40-8a48-07700011d5dd.jpg)